 - Garlic – one clove and keep it whole.

-- Seasoning – salt, pepper, and nutmeg.
+- Seasoning and herbs – salt, pepper, nutmeg, and thyme are excellent for this baked potato dish.

 Preparation